shivamd20/docs/tutorials/deploying-a-go-iris-app.rst

 1. A Hasura project comes with a pre-configured Postgres that's ready to be used
 2. `git push hasura master` inside your go-iris app will deploy your application to your server
-3. Migrations are automatically handled whenever you update and deploy your application to the server!

 Basic deployment
 ----------------